 Does Yamaha Own Line 6?

-Line 6 became a subsidiary of Yamaha after the Japanese company bought the amp manufacturer in 2014.
-When Line 6 formally joined the company, it created a global collaboration network, which then led to the establishment of Yamaha’s first-ever Guitar Division in 2017.
+Line 6 became a subsidiary of Yamaha after the company bought the amp manufacturer in 2014.
+When Line 6 formally joined the company, it created a global collaboration network.
+This then led to the establishment of Yamaha’s first-ever Guitar Division in 2017.

 In 2018, Yamaha Guitar Group, Inc. was formed.
-It aimed to bring together intercompany teams dedicated to addressing the needs of guitarists worldwide.
-Now, Yamaha Guitar Group supervises the global marketing of both Line 6 and Yamaha products and collaborates with counterparts in Japan for new development.
+It aimed to bring together intercompany teams.
+Teams that were dedicated to addressing the needs of guitarists worldwide.
+Now, Yamaha Guitar Group supervises the marketing of both Line 6 and Yamaha products.
+They collaborate with counterparts in Japan for new development.

 What Are Line 6 Amps Known For?